-The County Board of Education and the County Superintendent of Schools recognize their responsibility to keep the public well informed believes that maximum possible public information about educational regarding the goals, processes, quality and quantity of services and programs of education conducted by the Kings County Office of Education is essential for the development of excellence in the education of children programs, achievements, and needs of schools.
+The County Board of Education and the County Superintendent of Schools recognize their responsibility to keep the public well informed believes that maximum possible public information about educational regarding the goals, processes, quality and quantity of services and programs of education conducted by the Kings County Office of Education is essential for the development of excellence in the education of children.programs, achievements, and needs of schools.
 The Board of Education and the Superintendent of Schools intend to be responsive to the concerns and interests of the community.
-The Superintendent or designee shall use all available means of communication to keep the public aware of the goals, programs, achievements, and needs of our schools establish strategies for effective two-way communications between the Board, the Superintendent, and the public, and shall consult with the Board regarding the role of Board members as advocates for the students, programs, and policies impacting schools and public education.
+The Superintendent or designee shall use all available means of our schools.establish strategies for effective two-way communications between the Board, the Superintendent, and the public, and shall consult with the Board regarding the role of Board members as advocates for the students, programs, and policies impacting schools and public education.